TheCoopNetwork/GMD-blockchain/README.md

 The input file should contain a map of account numbers to coin balances, and a list of account public keys.
 Account numbers can be specified in either numeric or RS format.
 Supplying the public key for each account is optional, but recommended.
+Forging requires a public key, so the accounts that are going to forge the first blocks of the blockchain must have their public keys in the file.
 Here is an example input file, which allocates 300M each to the accounts with passwords "0", "1" and "2", for a total of 900M to new accounts, resulting in 100M automatically allocated to existing NXT holders: